S1M0N38/base.nvim/README.md

 ### 📦 CI/CD

-It's no secret that Neovim plugin ecosystem can be brittle.
+It's no secret that the Neovim plugin ecosystem can be brittle.
 Prove them wrong with:

 - ***.github/workflows/***
-  - ***run-tests.yml*** - workflow to run tests on every push to main branch.
+  - ***run-tests.yml*** - workflow to run tests on every push to the main branch.
   - ***run-typecheck.yml*** - workflow to typecheck code on every push.
-  - ***release-github.yml*** - workflow to create a new release on GitHub on every push to main branch.
+  - ***release-github.yml*** - workflow to create a new release on GitHub on every push to the main branch.
   - ***release-luarocks.yml*** - workflow to create a new release on LuaRocks on every release on GitHub.

 Write your commit messages following [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification and let the CI/CD do the rest.

 ### 👏 Resources

 Neovim is growing a nice ecosystem, but some parts of plugin development are sometimes obscure.
 This template is an attempt to put together some best practices.
-Here are source on which this template is based and that I constantly refer to:
+Here are sources on which this template is based and that I constantly refer to:

 - [nvim-best-practices](https://github.com/nvim-neorocks/nvim-best-practices): Collection of DOs and DON'Ts for modern Neovim Lua plugin development
 - [nvim-lua-plugin-template](https://github.com/nvim-lua/nvim-lua-plugin-template/): Another template for Neovim Lua plugins
 - [LuaCATS annotations](https://luals.github.io/wiki/annotations/): Add type annotations to your Lua code
-- [Plugin development walkthrough](https://youtu.be/n4Lp4cV8YR0?si=lHlxQBNvbTcXPhVY) by [TJ DeVries](https://github.com/tjdevries): it use plenary instead of busted for testing
+- [Plugin development walkthrough](https://youtu.be/n4Lp4cV8YR0?si=lHlxQBNvbTcXPhVY) by [TJ DeVries](https://github.com/tjdevries): it uses plenary instead of busted for testing